priyanshuJain-32/advanced_algorithms_IITM/Week1.md

 2. and lower frequency will lead to higher rank and higher will lead to lower rank.

 Lemma: Total cost pi(i) is minimized when lpi(i)/fpi(i) <= lpi(i+1)/fpi(i+1)

+## L 1.3 : Scheduling Class I

+### Problem: Schedule classes such that max classes can be attended

+Three approaches -
+1. shortest Class first - As the shortest class may be in between two non-overlapping long classes and we then can only attend one  _-_
+2. Class with the fewest overlaps should be chosen - In this case, we will also pick the sub-optimal classes.
+3. Class which starts first - Wrong approach that one class may overlap all.

+## L 1.4 : Scheduling Class II
+### Problem : Same as above

+1. Pick the class that finishes the earliest and if it does not have any conflict with previous class - Optimal Solution Algo -
+   Sort classes by finish time and pick the first class.
+   Pick the second class if its start time is after or same as the finish time of previous class.

+Lemma: At least one optimal conflict-free collection of classes includes the one that finishes first.

+## L 1.5 :
+### Problem : Same as above